-The work of supporting the arts is a responsibility that belongs to all of us.
-Arts organisations, especially those which are small or just starting out, may need more help in their fundraising efforts, given the impact of the pandemic on the
+Giving to the arts is a gift that keeps on giving, with profound impact on the community.
+Arts organisations, especially those which are small or just starting out, may need more help in their fundraising efforts.

 Donate now and partner us to build an arts scene that we can all be proud of.
 All donations $10 and above are eligible for 250% tax deduction.

-For legacy giving, named funds, or if you would like to learn more about giving to the arts, please email the Fund Secretariat at stART@nac.gov.sg.
+For legacy giving, named funds, or if you would like to learn more about giving to the arts, please contact the stART Secretariat at stART@nac.gov.sg

 Mr Danny Yong